senyoltw/dash/README.md

 ## What is Brewfile?
 See. https://docs.brew.sh/Manpage#bundle-subcommand
-- Hou to make Brewfile?
+- Hou to make Brewfile
 `brew bundle dump: Write all installed casks/formulae/images/taps into a Brewfile.`

 ## License